-We find that individuals who was impacted by the 1993 reform consider themselves less healthy.
-Less educated individuals seem to be strongly affected by the 1993 reform especially in terms of physical health.
-Conversely, highly educated individuals are virtually unaffected.
-This may be due to the fact that with greater incentives to work, people stay on the labor market despite being tired, which decreases the average health of workers.
+These negative effects on health may be due to the fact that with greater incentives to work, people stay on the labor market despite being tired, which decreases the average health of workers.
 In the latter case, the difference between the effective and the desired amount of work is detrimental to health (Bassanini and Caroli, 2015).
-The 1993 reform could have an impact on health through two different channels: i) there may be an income effect (i.e. an increase in working life has repercussions on health).
+The 1993 reform could have an impact on health through two different channels : i) there may be an income effect (i.e. an income decrease has repercussions on health); ii) there may be an activity effect (i.e. an increase in working life has repercussions on health).
 Our data do not allow us to go beyond mere speculations on this matter.